 "People go out on the planet sometimes.
 We find stuff that is suitable for human consumption, we put it in the cafeteria."
 Again, that `whatever' shrug.

 I got some cornbread and a kind of broccoli casserole at the next station.
-They had those aluminum soda bottles on the next row, but people assured me that none of them contained that stuff that makes you want to pee really bad...unless it's a prank.
+Aluminum company produced soda bottles stood on the next row, but people assured me that none of them contained that stuff that makes you want to pee really bad...unless it's a prank.
 I looked for a cash register, but it seemed they didn't have one.

-Our strange looking Employee Ambassador stood at the far end of the buffet, also clad in an apron.
+Our Employee Ambassador stood at the far end of the buffet, also clad in an apron.
 I waved to get her attention.
 "Hey."